ModelEarth/community/projects/io/README.md

 [On Industry Page (at bottom)](../../../localsite/info/#state=GA) - [Stand-Alone Widget (inactive)](../../../io/charts/bubble/)

-- Adjust intial darkness - seems to be overlapping itself
+- Adjust initial darkness - seems to be overlapping itself
+- Rollover does not work unless loading twice.
+It works after toggling the red highlight.
+- Figure out why the stand-alone instance does not show the bubbles. https://model.earth/io/charts/bubble/
-- Modify so popups still appear when the containing div is set to position:relative.
+- Optional: Modify so popups still appear when the containing div is set to position:relative.
-- Scale to size of containing div during browser resize.
+- Optional: Scale to size of containing div during browser resize.

 <!--